 The Victorious and Tragic Story of Jephthah

 There came a time when the war between the Israelites and Ammonites was inevitable.
-Since Jephthah is a well-known mighty warrior, the elders of Gilead asked him to be the commander of their army.
-He was initially reluctant to help them because of how they treated him in the pass.
+Since Jephthah was a well-known mighty warrior, the elders of Gilead asked him to be the commander of their army.
+He was initially reluctant to help them because of how they treated him in the past.

 The elders pleaded to Jephthah until he accepted their request.
 He immediately sought to know why the Ammonites want to wage war against Israel.
 He later found out that they wanted to claim a disputed land.
 Jephthah explained to the Ammonites how the land belonged to Israel and the Ammonites didn’t have any legal claim to the land.
 With all these being said, the Ammonite king ignored Jephthah’s explanation.
 War was about to commence.

 Jephthah recognized the strength of the Ammonite army.
 So before going to battle, he made a vow to God.
-He said:
+He said in Judges 11:30-31:

-“If You will indeed deliver the people of Ammon into my hands, then it will be that whatever comes out of the doors of my house to meet me, when I return in peace from the people of Ammon, shall surely be the Lord’s, and I will offer it up as a burnt offering” (Judges 11:30-31).
+“If You will indeed deliver the people of Ammon into my hands, then it will be that whatever comes out of the doors of my house to meet me, when I return in peace from the people of Ammon, shall surely be the Lord’s, and I will offer it up as a burnt offering.”

 God granted Jephthah’s request and the Israelites won against Ammonites.
 With his Gileadite army, he was able to destroy 20 Ammonite towns.
 Now, it was time for Jephthah to fulfill his vow to God.